Eggapegawsus/Eggapegawsus-endless-sky-plugins/plugins/poot-senza-solaria/README.md

  - In order for any of the stations to sell an outfit or ship, you have to **_bring the outfit or ship to the station_**

 ## Senza Solaria's Features
 I always enjoyed playing with all outfit plugins like Ursa Polaris or Omnis, although it always felt like there were some issues I had while playing with them.
-With this being my own personal take on what I'd like from an all outfits plugin, I decided to include some of my own special features to address said issues:
+With this being my own personal take on what I'd like from an all outfits plugin, I decided to include some of my own special features to "fix" any issues I had:

  - The station is availible from the beginning of the game
  - Items are unlocked on an as-obtained basis (More info below)
  - Outfits and ships are supported (Variables are somewhat, see below)
  - Built in plugin support, with templates for adding plugins
- - A script to quickly update the outfit list, compatible with both plugins and the base game content (More info Below)
+ - A compatibility script to quickly update the mod for the base game or plugin content (More info Below)
+ - Cost balance changes to some vanilla outfits not normally obtainable more than once

 ## Unlocking Outfits and Ships
 - For outfits, the outfit **must be IN the cargohold** of one of your ships within the system